mathieucaroff/broccoli/README.md

 - run
   - pop a codeblock from the stack and run it in the current frame
 - eval
-  - pop one string from the stack, parse it and run it in the current frame
+  - pop a string from the stack, parse it and run it in the current frame
 - input
-  - read one line from the stdin, removing the newline at the end
+  - read a line from the stdin, removing the newline at the end
 - number
   - convert a scalar value to a number
 - output